-Tenured and continuing faculty holding the rank of assistant professor or associate professor may apply for promotion to the next rank after a minimum of three years at their current rank at the university.
-Such application must be made by submitting a completed Application for Peer Review form to the dean of home faculty no later than October 1 for promotion in the following academic year.
-Candidates who are unsuccessful in applying for promotion of rank may reapply after a minimum of two years.
+Lecturers, Assistant Professors, Associate Professors are eligible to apply for promotion to the next Rank after a minimum of three (3) years at their current Rank at OCAD U. Such application must be made by submitting a completed Application for Peer Review form to the dean of home faculty no later than October 1 for promotion in the following academic year.
+Candidates who are unsuccessful in applying for promotion of rank may reapply after a minimum of two (2) years.

 Faculty Peer Review Committee

 Peer Reviews are conducted by a Faculty Peer Review Committee consisting of: